owlbarn/owlbarn.github.io/_sources/index.rst.txt

 OCaml Scientific Computing
 =================================================

 Owl is a dedicated system for scientific and engineering computing.
 It is designed in the functional programming language OCaml.
 The project is led by `Liang Wang <https://www.cl.cam.ac.uk/~lw525/>`_.
-The source code is licensed under `MIT <https://github.com/owlbarn/owl/blob/master/LICENSE.md>`_ and hosted on the `github <https://github.com/owlbarn/owl>`_.
+The source code is licensed under `MIT <https://github.com/owlbarn/owl/blob/master/LICENSE.md>`_ and hosted on the `Github <https://github.com/owlbarn/owl>`_.